5l1v3r1/fzsl/README.rst

 cmd
     The command to execute in the root directory that will output all possible matches.
 By default, the current working directory of the command will be the same as that of the caller.
-However, if root_path is specified, it will be used instead.
+However, if the root_path is specified, it will be used instead.

 detect_cmd
-    This command will be executed to determine if the rule is a possible match for the current working directory.
+    This command will be executed to determine if the scanner is a possible match for the current working directory.
 The command should return 0 for a valid directory.

 root_path
     The root path has two possible uses.
-First, if the current working directory is a subdirectory of the root path, the rule will be consider suitable for use when scanning.
+First, if the current working directory is a subdirectory of the root path, the scanner will be consider suitable for use when scanning.
 Second, if the root_path is specified along with detect_cmd, then the root_path will be used as the current working directory when executing the detect_cmd.

 priority
-    The priority is used to determine which rule to use when multiple rules are considered suitable.
+    The priority is used to determine which scanner to use when multiple scanners are considered suitable.
 The higher the priority, the more likely it will be selected.
-Rules with a priority less than 0 are never considered unless manually selected.
+Scanners with a priority less than 0 are never considered unless manually selected via the **--rule** argument.

 cache
-    Path to a file that will be used to cache results for for this rule.
+    Path to a file that will be used to cache results for for this scanner.
 By default, scanners will use the cache rather than rescanning the entire file list.
-Note that the cache is tied to the rule, so if the same 'cmd' needs to be used with two different caches, it will have to be two different rules.
+Note that the cache is tied to the scanner, so if the same **cmd** needs to be used with two different caches, it will have to be two different scanners.
 If no cache is supplied, results will just be regenerated on each run.
 This is probably fine unless you have a really large number of files (tens of thousands) to scan or a really slow disk.

 Python Scanners
 ---------------
 Python scanners offer a deeper level of customization for scanners.
 They must derive from the **fzsl.Scanner** class.
 See ``pydoc fzsl.Scanner``.
-The priority attribute should be set and the ``is_suitable(self, path`` and ``scan(self, path=None, rescan=False)`` need to be defined.
+The priority attribute should be set and the methods ``is_suitable(self, path)`` and ``scan(self, path=None, rescan=False)`` need to be defined.
 Any caching is left up to the implementor.
-Any options set in the scanner configuration are passed to the scanners ``__init__`` method as keyword arguments.
+Any extra options set in the scanner configuration are passed to the scanners ``__init__`` method as keyword arguments.
 Perhaps the best example is to show how one could create a Simple Scanner using fzsl itself::
     # Example plugin file that loads the default simple scanner.
     [default-via-plugin]